International Travel and COVID-19

 Driving

-You should carry an international driving permit
+You must carry an international driving permit

-Vehicle insurance
+Vehicle insurance and damage

 Mandatory safety features